octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/architecture.md

 **Trust note for the diagram.** The agent in the top-left is treated as a *tool consumer*, not as a *trusted user*.
-Anything the agent emits to mirage's `execute()` ends up either parsed by tree-sitter-bash and run through the in-process VFS dispatcher, or — when `native=True` — dropped straight into `asyncio.create_subprocess_shell` on the daemon host (`research/mirage/python/mirage/workspace/native.py:20-42`).
+Anything the agent emits to Mirage's `execute()` ends up either parsed by tree-sitter-bash and run through the in-process VFS dispatcher, or — when `native=True` — dropped straight into `asyncio.create_subprocess_shell` on the daemon host (`research/mirage/python/mirage/workspace/native.py:20-42`).
 That makes